Loïc Dutrieux, Jan Verbesselt, Johannes Eberenz, Dainius Masiliūnas

 Changes pending in Git GUI

-If you click on the icon of the file in the Unstaged Changes panel, the file changes will be staged and appear at the Staged Changes (Will Commit) panel.
+If you double-click on the name of the file in the Untracked category, the file changes will be staged and appear at the Staged category.
 These are the file changes you want to save and sent to GitLab.
 You don’t have to stage all files for each commit, only those you actually want to be tracked by git.
 You can safely ignore some files such as manual backups, temporary files, and the like and they will remain untracked by git, as long as you never stage them.
-If you do want to stage everything, you can press the Stage Changed button.
-If you staged more than you wanted to, you can click on the file icon in the Staged Changes panel to unstage it.
+If you do want to stage everything, you can press the CommitStage Modified button.
+If you staged more than you wanted to, you can double-click on the file in the Staged panel to unstage it.

-If you have files that you don’t want git to track, you can add them into the .gitignore file.
+Tip: If you have files that you don’t want git to track, you can add them into the .gitignore file.
 It could be the name of a file, a directory, a wildcard (e.g. *.pdf), or any combination of these.
 To list several, put them on separate lines.

 1. Commit changes

-If it is the first time you use Git GUI to make a commit, and you haven’t filled out your user name and email, it might complain about it not knowing who you are.
+If it is the first time you use Git Cola to make a commit, and you haven’t filled out your user name and email, it might complain about it not knowing who you are.
 In that case go back to step 9.

 Next press the Commit button and your commit will be saved locally.
 A commit is like a saved state: you are always able to roll back the contents of your tracked files to the state they were in when you committed the changes.